Skip to main content

 • There may be a leak at the place where the stomach (or intestine) is connected to the esophagus, which might require another operation to fix.
 This is not as common as it used to be because of improvements in surgical techniques.

-Surgery for palliative care
+Surgery for supportive care

-Sometimes minor types of surgery are used to help prevent or relieve problems caused by the cancer, instead of trying to cure it.
 For example, minor surgery can be used to place a feeding tube directly into the stomach or small intestine in people who need help getting enough nutrition.
-This is discussed in Palliative Therapy for Esophageal Cancer.
+To learn more, see Supportive Therapy for Esophageal cancer.

-More information about Surgery
+More information about surgery

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.